Inversion of adjunction for rational and Du Bois pairs: A result of Kov acs-Schwede-Smith for pairs

 \begin{lemma} Let $X$ be a normal $d$-dimensional variety, $Z \subsetneq X$ a reduced closed subscheme and $\Sigma\subsetneq X$ a codimension $\geq 2$ subset containing the singular locus of $X$.
 Let $\pi : \tld X \to X$ be a log resolution of $(X, \Sigma \cup Z)$ with $E = \pi^{-1}(\Sigma \cup Z)_{\red}$.
 Then \begin{enumerate} \item $ \DuBois{X,\Sigma \cup Z}\simeq \myR \pi_* \O_{\tld X}(-E)$, and \item $ \myH^{-d}(\DBDual{X, Z}) \simeq \pi_* \omega_{\tld X}(E).$ \end{enumerate} \end{lemma} \begin{proof} First we claim that both $\myR \pi_* \O_{\tld X}(-E)$ and $\pi_* \omega_{\tld X}(E)$ are independent of the choice of $\pi$.
 This was proved for $\myR \pi_* \O_{\tld X}(-E)$ on pages 67-68 in the proof of \cite[Theorem 6.4]{KovacsSchwedeDuBoisSurvey} and for $\pi_* \omega_{\tld X}(E)$ in \cite[Lemma 3.12]{KovacsSchwedeSmithLCImpliesDuBois}.
 Therefore we are free to choose $\pi$ and hence we may assume that it is an isomorphism outside of $\Sigma \cup Z$.
 We have the distinguished triangle

 The isomorphisms follow since $\tld X$ and $E$ are \DB.
 In the next diagram the first two rows are distinguished triangles by definition cf.\ \autoref{eq:1}.
 The third row is simply the pushforward of a natural short exact sequence from $\tld X$.
-The previous diagram and \cite[2.1]{KollarKovacsLCImpliesDB} implies that $\alpha$ is an isomorphism and .
+The previous diagram and \cite[Lemma 2.1]{KollarKovacsLCImpliesDB} (or simply the octahedral axiom) implies that $\alpha$ below is an isomorphism.
 The other two isomorphisms again follow since $\tld X$ and $E$ are \DB.
 Note that the columns are \emph{not} exact.

 It follows that the dotted arrow and hence its composition with $\alpha$ are also isomorphisms.
 This proves (a).

 In order to prove (b), consider the map $\DuBois{X, \Sigma \cup Z} \to \DuBois{X, Z}$ obtained in